NotoriousRebel/CSEC465Lab3Scripts/dnsresolver/README.md

 A simple powershell script
 that given an input file containing hostnames <br>
-it iterates through each host and does an DNS A record query and <br> returns the ip addresses associated with each hostname.
+it iterates through each host and does a DNS A record query and <br> returns the ip addresses associated with each hostname.

 ### Usage